Regional changes and how they might affect you as a volunteer

 - Support more people with macular disease in a way that works for them.

-Key reasons for these proposals:
+Key reasons for these changes:

 - Feedback from some volunteers shows that the current group model can feel too formal or admin-heavy.